onpointai/onpointai-backup/_posts/2020-05-18-f1carspredictor.md

 ---
 toc: true
 layout: post
-description: Predict the constructor of the F1 car (image) 2017-2020 season
+description: Predict the constructor of the F1 car  from its image (2017-2020 season)
 categories: [AI/ML, Image classification]
 title: Predict F1 Car Constructor from Image
 ---